Course Descriptions

 2 semesters, grades 11-12, Advanced Placement course.

 AP Physics 1 is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of physics through classroom study, in-class activity, and hands-on, inquiry-based laboratory work as they explore concepts like systems, motion, force interactions, energy, change, conservation, and waves.
+Students cultivate their understanding of physics through classroom study, in-class activity, and hands-on, inquiry-based laboratory work as they explore concepts like systems, motion, force interactions, energy, change, conservation, waves and fluid dynamics.
 The level of inquiry in AP Physics 1 will develop students’ abilities to look at the world in new ways, to logically and clearly communicate their observations and explanations, and to creatively work through challenges.
 This course will prepare students for the AP Physics 1 Exam.

 AP Physics 2[edit]

-2 semesters, Advanced Placement course, grade= 12.
+2 semesters, Advanced Placement course, grade 12.

 AP Physics 2 is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of physics through classroom study, in-class activity, and hands-on, inquiry-based laboratory work as they explore fluid dynamics, optics, thermodynamics, electricity, magnetism, and quantum mechanics.
+Students cultivate their understanding of physics through classroom study, in-class activity, and hands-on, inquiry-based laboratory work as they explore optics, thermodynamics, electricity, magnetism, and quantum mechanics.
 The level of inquiry in AP Physics 2 will develop students’ abilities to look at the world in new ways, to logically and clearly communicate their observations and explanations, and to creatively work through challenges.
 This course will prepare students for the AP Physics 2 Exam.

 Prerequisite: AP Physics 1, Algebra 2.
 Recommended prerequisite: concurrent enrollment in Calculus.